Town vs. Village vs. Hamlet on Long Island

 - Villages are incorporated municipalities within towns

-- Hamlets are unincorporated communities with no government
+- Hamlets are unincorporated communities with no separate municipal government

-- Taxes and services vary based on legal status
+- Taxes and services vary based on municipal status and special district boundaries

-Understanding these distinctions helps residents navigate taxes, services, and local governance on Long Island.
+Understanding these distinctions helps residents navigate property taxes, public services, zoning, and local governance on Long Island.

 Town vs. Village vs. Hamlet on Long Island – Key Differences

-Although towns, villages, and hamlets may share names and ZIP codes, they differ significantly in legal status, governance, and taxation.
+Although towns, villages, and hamlets may share names and ZIP codes, they differ significantly in legal status, governance, local authority, and the way services are funded.

 | Feature | Town | Village | Hamlet |